 Lee Classic Turret Operation

 Realistically, a beginning hand loader should have no problem producing 200-250 rounds per hour with the Lee Classic Turret.
-It may not be as fast as more expensive progressive presses, but definitely beats loading rounds on a single stage machine.
+It may not be as fast as more expensive progressive presses, but it beats loading rounds on a single-stage machine.[/su_note]

-Grab the Full Lee Precision Classic Turret Press Kit Instead?
+Grab the Full Lee Precision Classic Turret Press Kit Instead.

 The low price of the Lee Classic Turret Press makes this press a great bargain for the money.
-However, keep in mind that is for a bare bones press with no accessories.
-Should you decide it is not enough and you are starting out with no loading equipment at all, you may want to invest in the Lee Classic Turret Press Kit which includes Lee’s Pro Auto-Disk powder measure and riser and the Lee Large and Small Safety Prime for mounting directly on the press.
+However, keep in mind that this is for a bare bones press with no accessories.
+Should you decide it is not enough and you are starting with no loading equipment at all, you may want to invest in the Lee Classic Turret Press Kit, which includes Lee’s Pro Auto-Disk powder measure and riser and the Lee Large and Small Safety Prime for mounting directly on the press.

-The kit contains case prep tools such as a Chamfer Tool, Primer Pocket Cleaners, Cutter, Lock Stud and Case Length Gauge.
-Finally you get some Lee case sizing lube, a powder scale and a hardcover copy of the latest Lee Reloading manual with new load data for 167 cartridges with over 28,000 loads.
+The kit contains case prep tools such as a Chamfer Tool, Primer Pocket Cleaners, Cutter, Lock Stud, and Case Length Gauge.
+Finally, you get some Lee case sizing lube, a powder scale, and a hardcover copy of the latest Lee Reloading manual with new load data for 167 cartridges with over 28,000 loads.